Frequently Asked Questions

 Renewable generators produce electricity on an intermittent basis, requiring backup generation in networks for periods when wind or sun are not available.
-Renewable power cannot be generated when demand is low, so is not used.
-Batteries store electricity but are expensive at large scales and their efficiency declines each time they are used.
-TESS provides a low cost energy store can be “charged” and electricity regenerated at the very high rates needed for grid scale operators.
+Batteries store electricity but are expensive at large scale and their efficiency declines each time they are used.
+Our Thermal Energy Storage System (TESS) provides a low cost energy store that can be ‘charged’ and electricity regenerated at the very high rates needed for grid scale operators.

 Is this technology suitable for individual homes?

 No, the scale is better suited to entire neighbourhoods of 250 homes and above.